University Catalogues

 Student Responsibilities and Rights

-A student charged with an academic integrity violation is entitled to ask the director for a list of student support services and will be allowed to respond to an alleged violation before the faculty submits the report to the director.
+A student charged with an academic integrity violation is entitled to ask the Director for a list of student support services and will be allowed to respond to an alleged violation before the report is finalized.

 Role of Observers

 If a member of the Bentley community believes that s/he has observed behavior related to a faculty member’s class that violates academic integrity, it is the observer’s responsibility to bring the matter to the faculty member’s attention.
-If the observer is not satisfied with the faculty member’s response, the observer has the right to bring the matter directly to the director’s attention for possible action.
-The director will consult with the faculty member and investigate the incident to determine whether or not a hearing is warranted.
-The director may arrange a hearing, with or without the faculty member’s explicit consent, if there is sufficient evidence to suggest a violation may have occurred.
+If the observer is not satisfied with the faculty member’s response, the observer has the right to bring the matter directly to the Director’s attention for possible action.
+The Director will consult with the faculty member and investigate the incident to determine whether or not a report should be submitted.
+The Director may arrange a hearing, with or without the faculty member’s explicit consent, if there is sufficient evidence to suggest a violation may have occurred.

 III.
 Violation Levels Defined and Recommended Sanctions